 Things get a little trickier and a fair bit slower if you wait more than 10 business days to report the transaction, but you should still be able to get the money back in most cases.

-If you make a claim on lost money between 10 days and seven months after, the Ombudsman states the recipient’s bank is obligated to freeze the disputed money and to notify the recipient of this.
-The recipient then has another 10 days to prove whether the funds are actually theirs or not, which can obviously get very messy as people don’t like to be parted with free money.
+If you make a claim on lost money between 10 days and seven months after, the Ombudsman states the recipient's bank is obligated to freeze the disputed money and to notify the recipient of this.
+The recipient then has another 10 days to prove whether the funds are actually theirs or not, which can get a bit messy (people generally want to hold on to free money).

 If they don't prove the money is rightfully theirs (which they shouldn't be able to if the money was genuinely sent by accident), then the money will be returned to you.